coreeng/core-platform-docs/content/cecg-idp/app/accessing-psa.md

         id: <project_id>
         environment: <platform_environment>
 ```
-This allows you to configure projects to be attached to the current one's shared VPC, allowing you use Private Service Access connections to databases in your own projects.
-This will attach your project to the the one on the environemnt.
+This allows you to configure projects to be attached to the current one's shared VPC, allowing you to use Private Service Access connections to databases in your own projects.
+This will attach your project to the one on the environment.
 {{% notice note %}}
   This attachment is unique, you can only attach your project to a single other project.
 {{% /notice %}}